jorgecarleitao/schemaflow/README.md

-# Data Science Pipeline
+# Dataflow

-This is a package to write systematic pipelines for data science and data engineering in Python.
+This is a a package to write data pipelines for data science systematically in Python.
 Thanks for checking it out.

 ## The problem that this package solves

-A major challenge in creating a robust pipeline is guaranteeing interoperability between pipes.
-I.e. how do we guarantee that the pipe that someone wrote is compatible with my pipeline *without* running the whole pipeline multiple times until I get it right?
+A major challenge in creating a robust data pipeline is guaranteeing interoperability between
+pipes: how do we guarantee that the pipe that someone wrote is compatible with my pipeline *without* running the whole pipeline multiple times until I get it right?

 ## The solution this package adopts